-- Remarks: 1) From this fiscal year, the Suzuki Group has changed indication from "Other" to "Marine and Power products, etc." to indicate the business details more clearly. - "Automobile" and "Other", but from this fiscal year, the Group classifies the businesses into four categories of "Motorcycle", "Automobile", "Marine and Power products, etc." and "Financial Services" to indicate the business details of the Group more clearly.
+Remarks: 1) From this fiscal year, the Suzuki Group has changed indication from "Other" to "Marine and Power products, etc." to indicate the business details more clearly.

+2) The Suzuki Group has traditionally classified the businesses into three categories of "Motorcycle," "Automobile" and "Other", but from this fiscal year, the Group classifies the businesses into four categories of "Motorcycle", "Automobile", "Marine and Power products, etc." and "Financial Services" to indicate the business details of the Group more clearly.